Robo3D/User-Manuals/docs/source/R2/getting-started/index.rst

    :alt: Filament In Extruder
    :align: center

-The filament drive gear should push the filament down, into the nozzle, and out the other end.
+The filament drive gear should push the filament down into the hotend, and out of the nozzle.
 Once you see this, press NEXT on the screen, then press DONE.

 .. image:: images/fil-load-3-r2.gif
    :alt: Filament In Extruder